Are you a nursing professional with an interest in educating readers on medical and healthcare topics?

 - Occasionally consult or guide clients on the portrayal of nurses in movies, television, or books.

-Now that you are clear about the expectations of a nurse freelance writer’s role, I’ll tell you how you can become one in 5 simple steps.
+Now that you are clear about the expectations of a nurse freelance writer’s role, I’ll tell you how you can become one in a few simple steps.

 1. Work on your qualifications